Tips for Getting Started

-Appoint an Accreditation Coordinator and department-wide team for review of the process, standards, measures, and documentation guidance, as well as the identification of documents.
+- Appoint an Accreditation Coordinator and department-wide team for review of the process, standards, measures, and documentation guidance, as well as the identification of documents.

-Review PHAB’s Online Orientation to Public Health Department Accreditation.
+- Review PHAB’s Online Orientation to Public Health Department Accreditation.
 While this review is required for the Accreditation Coordinator and the health department director, it contains great information that health departments can share with their staff, boards of health, elected officials, and community partners as they prepare for accreditation.

-Review the documentation requirements for the measures and note the areas where the health department needs to be sure that documentation potentially used in accreditation is “up to speed”.
+- Review the documentation requirements for the measures and note the areas where the health department needs to be sure that documentation potentially used in accreditation is “up to speed.”
 That means dating agendas, communications, and policies as they are developed; signing and dating contracts; keeping sign-in sheets for various trainings; and creating an electronic filing system to store information so that it can be easily found for future reference.

-Begin/refine work on the prerequisites.
+- Begin/refine work on the prerequisites.
 Completing these prerequisites lays wonderful groundwork for identifying the documentation for meeting the rest of the measures.
 So, getting these done properly will get a health department off to a good start.
-Remember to contact one of our national partners (ASTHO, NACCHO, NALBOH, NIHB, NNPHI, and PHF) for technical assistance with these processes.
+Remember to contact one of our national partners (ASTHO, NACCHO, NALBOH, NIHB, NNPHI, or PHF) for technical assistance with these processes.
 As a reminder the components are: